Pelagicore/meta-pelux/README.md

-The relationship with `meta-bistro`, which is also developed at Pelagicore, is that `meta-bistro` contains general software recipes and configurations, aimed at the IVI domain, but no distribution and no images, whereas meta-pelux builds on top of meta-bistro by adding a distro and recipes to build complete system images.
+The relationship with `meta-bistro`, which is also developed at Pelagicore, is that `meta-bistro` contains general software recipes and configurations, aimed at the IVI domain, but no distribution and no images, whereas `meta-pelux` builds on top of meta-bistro by adding a distro and recipes to build complete system images.

 Branching
 ---------
-This repository will follow the yocto release system.
-Whenever a new yocto release has been released, a new branch with the same name will be created from the master branch.
+This repository will follow the Yocto release system.
+Whenever a new Yocto release has been released, a new branch with the same name will be created from the master branch.

-All feature growth should happen first on the master branch, but will also be cherry picked back to the latest yocto release branch.
+All feature growth should happen first on the master branch, but will also be cherry-picked back to the latest Yocto release branch.
 Security and bug fixes will be evaluated case by case and backported as necessary.
-The ambition is to actively maintain the two latest releases and/or one year old releases in this fashion.
+The ambition is to actively maintain the two latest releases and/or one-year-old releases in this fashion.

 License and Copyright
 ---------------------